stiglers-eponym/BeamerPresenter/INSTALL.md

 The generated directory `deploy` now contains the full program.
 It can probably be distributed to other systems which have the same runtime library installed.

 #### Configuration
-The configuration in Windows does not work like on UNIX/LINUX systems.
-The configuration is stored in the Windows registry (in something like `HKEY_CURRENT_USER/software/beamerpresenter`).
+In Windows the configuration is stored in the registry (in something like `HKEY_CURRENT_USER/software/beamerpresenter`).
 Once BeamerPresenter is running, you can set most of the settings in the settings widget in BeamerPresenter.
-But when just trying to run the executable, this might result in an error because the GUI configuration file path is invalid.
+But when just trying to run the executable for the first time, a wrong GUI configuration file path might lead to an error.
 In this case you should run BeamerPresenter on the command line:
 ```sh
 path\to\beamerpresenter.exe -g "path\to\gui.json" "path\to\document.pdf"
 ```
 If no path to a pdf document is provided, a file dialog should appear.
-Then you should use the settings widget to change the GUI configuration path and any other option you'd like to change (e.g. the memory size).
+Then you can use the settings widget to change the GUI configuration path and any other option you'd like to change (e.g. the memory size).

-If icons for tools and devices are missing, you can try to manually set the "icon path" in the registry for BeamerPresenter to something like "C:\path\to\BeamerPresenter\share\icons".
+Icons will by default be searched relative to the directory containing the executable in `share\icons`.
+If icons for tools and devices are missing, you should copy the `share\icons` directory of the source to this directory, or try to manually set the "icon path" in the registry for BeamerPresenter to something like "C:\path\to\icons".
-Also the icon theme can be adjusted in the registry.
-You can try to set a registry entry for "icon theme" to the theme name and hope that Qt finds the theme.
-Alternatively, you can provide the full path to the icon theme by setting "icon theme path" in the registry.
+The icon theme can be adjusted in the registry by setting "icon theme" for a theme name, or "icon theme path" for the full path to the icon theme.